Genghis Khan

 -

-Empire Largest Land Empire
+Globe Largest Land Empire

 Founded the Mongol Empire — the largest contiguous land empire in history, covering over 24 million km² at its peak.